rsapkf/42/docs/open-source-software.md

   - System Monitors
     - [hishamhm/htop](https://github.com/hishamhm/htop) - htop is an interactive text-mode process viewer for Unix systems.
 It aims to be a better 'top'.
+    - [MrRio/vtop](https://github.com/MrRio/vtop) - Wow such top.
+So stats.
+More better than regular top.
     - [cjbassi/gotop](https://github.com/cjbassi/gotop) - A terminal based graphical activity monitor inspired by gtop and vtop.
     - [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
     - [brndnmtthws/conky](https://github.com/brndnmtthws/conky) - Light-weight system monitor for X.